 - The HAM RADIO DUDE’s video that steps through how to manually program, edit and delete memory channels on the FT-65R is at: https://www.youtube.com/watch?v=9FWg21-JrzQ

-- While saving a simplex channel (like the National Simplex Calling Frequencies, 146.520MHz on the 2 Meter band, and 446.000MHz on the 70 centimeter band) is pretty straightforward, doing this for the repeater channels is rather complicated.
-Here’s a quick-start guide that can help you get started with learning how to do this manually: http://n2vip.com/wp-content/uploads/2018/05/Programming-Notes-FT-65r-2017-12-16.pdf.
+- While saving a simplex channel (like the National Simplex Calling Frequencies, 146.520MHz on the 2 Meter band, and 446.000MHz on the 70 centimeter band) is pretty straightforward, doing this for the repeater channels that require a tone and split can be rather complicated.
+This quick-start guide by Ken Hansen N2VIP and Matt Matthews KG5QZO can help you get started in learning how to do this manually: http://n2re.org/wp-content/uploads/2025/06/Programming-Notes-FT-65r-2017-12-16.pdf

 - The free, open-source CHIRP software that can be used to upload and download files containing stored channel information can be obtained here: https://chirp.danplanet.com/projects/chirp/wiki/Home.
 Essentially, the CHIRP file is a type of spreadsheet that you can edit, where each line will become a different channel on your radio.